Frank Baffoe

 Frank Baffoe was a Ghanaian economist, diplomat and businessman.
 He was Ghana's honorary consul to Lesotho until his death in 2016.

 Early life and education

 Baffoe was born on 3 February 1935 at Nkoranza in the Gold Coast (now Ghana).
 His formal education begun at Government Senior Boys' School, Accra, where he completed his primary education in 1950.
-He enrolled at the Accra Academy that same year for his secondary education, graduating in 1952.
+He enrolled in the Accra Academy that same year for his secondary education, graduating in 1952.
 After his secondary education, he had a Correspondence Course with Wolsey Hall College, England from 1958 to 1960.
 In 1964, he gained admission to study at the University of Hamburg, Germany (then West Germany).
-He studied there for two years and moved to the University of Munich, Germany (then West Germany), where he graduated in 1970 with a master's degree in economics.
+He studied there for two years and moved to LMU Munich, Germany (then West Germany), where he graduated in 1970 with a master's degree in economics.
 He obtained his doctorate (PhD) degree in Business Administration from Knightsbridge University, London.

 Career

 Baffoe begun as an apprentice in printing and photo engraving at Government Press, Accra, from 1953 to 1956.
 From 1956 to 1958, he was made a technician for the same company.
 In 1958, he was employed by Guinea Press, Accra, where he was made assistant chief engraver.
 He worked at Guinea Press for two years.

 After his tertiary education, he became a junior economic research officer at the IFO Institute for Economic Research in Munich.
 Two years later, he became a research fellow at Makerere University, Kampala and the lecturer for Economic Theory in 1973.
 He was appointed senior lecturer of Economics at the National University of Lesotho in 1975.
 Between 1975 and 1985, he was a Senior Lecturer at the University of Botswana, Lesotho and Swaziland (UBLS), University of Swaziland, and the National University of Lesotho.

 Baffoe was a member of the Makerere Institute of Social Research, a member of the executive committee of the Research Committee and Library Committee, a member of the East African Agricultural Economic Society, an examiner for the East African Examinations Council for A-Level Economics, youth representative for the Society for International Development from 1971 to 1972, a member of the Eastern African Agricultural Economics Society in 1974, and a member of the African Association for Public Administration and Management in 1975.